Skip to content

 Description String Information, details, and characteristics of the event STARTEX

-Status Dropdown Text Approval status of the event to be used on the MSEL Approved
+Status Dropdown Text Approval status of the event used on the MSEL Approved

 Time Datetime Start date/time of the move real-time 11/20/2023, 09:00:00